Understanding Regulation Levels

 Wait for Confirmation: Keep a copy of the school’s acknowledgement that your child has been removed from their rolls.

-Testing & Evaluation FAQ
+Testing & Evaluation

 Helping families navigate the "Year-End" hurdle.